-In this article, we’ll explore what AHPs could mean for you, how they differ from typical group health insurance plans, and what alternative health insurance options you have as a small business, including health reimbursement arrangements (HRAs).
+In this article, we’ll explore what AHPs could mean for you, how they differ from typical group health insurance plans, and what alternative health insurance options you have as a small business, including health reimbursement arrangements (HRAs) and employee stipends.

 What is an association health plan (AHP)?

-AHPs are arrangements in which small businesses and self-employed workers band together within industries, professions, or geographic regions to either buy large group health coverage or self-insure.
-AHPs aren’t a new category of health insurance, but a way for small employers to access the existing health insurance market.
+AHPs are arrangements in which small businesses with fewer than 50 employees and self-employed workers band together within industries, professions, or geographic regions to buy large group health coverage or self-insure.
+AHPs aren’t a new category of health insurance but a way for small employers to provide health insurance.

 Although lower in cost, AHPs come with fewer consumer protections.
 AHP critics claim the plan will encourage healthy workers to leave the individual health insurance market, making it less competitive and leaving behind sicker and costlier employees in the markets to fight for coverage.